InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/12-queues/queues-install.rst

       "MaxConcurrentThreads": 200
     }

-В приведенном примере:
+Where:

-* *HostName* - имя сервера, где установлен RabbitMQ.
+* *HostName* - server name where RabbitMQ is installed.
-* *Port* - номер порта для доступа к RabbitMQ.
+* *Port* - RabbitMQ port number.
-* *UserName* - имя пользователя RabbitMQ.
+* *UserName* - RabbitMQ user name.
-* *Password* - пароль пользователя RabbitMQ.
+* *Password* - RabbitMQ user password.
-* *ManagementApiPort* - номер порта для доступа к Management API.
+* *ManagementApiPort* - Management API port number.
-* *PrefetchCount* - количество сообщений, единовременно передаваемых получателю. При значении 0 очередь будет передавать все доступные сообщения получателю.
+* *PrefetchCount* - number of messages simultaneously transferred to client.
+Value 0 will transfer all messages to client. П
-* *MaxConcurrentThreads* - Максимальное количество потоков обработки сообщений.
+* *MaxConcurrentThreads* - Max number of threads to proccess messages.